-31. Under the Code, Members are required to register in the Register of Lords' Interests all relevant interests.
-The compilation and maintenance of the Register is undertaken by the Registrar of Lords' Interests.

-32. The purpose of the Register is to assist in openness and accountability by enabling Members to make clear what are the interests that might be thought by a reasonable Member of the public to influence their actions, speeches or votes in Parliament, or actions taken in their capacity as Members of the House of Lords.
-The registration form specifies 10 categories of registrable interest, which are described below.

-33. Relevant interests may be financial or non-financial.
+- 35. Under the Code, Members are required to register in the Register of Lords' Interests all relevant interests.
+The compilation and maintenance of the Register is undertaken by the Registrar of Lords' Interests. - 36.
+The purpose of the Register is to assist in openness and accountability by enabling Members to make clear what are the interests that might be thought by a reasonable member of the public to influence their actions, speeches or votes in Parliament, or actions taken in their capacity as Members of the House of Lords.
+The registration form specifies 10 categories of registrable interest, which are described below. - 37.
+Relevant interests may be financial or non-financial.
 The key consideration in determining relevance in respect of both registration and declaration of an interest is that the interest might be thought by a reasonable member of the public to influence the way in which a Member of the House of Lords discharges his or her parliamentary duties.
-In the case of registration, this means the Member's parliamentary duties in general; in the case of declaration, his or her duties in respect of the particular matter under discussion.

-34. A "reasonable member of the public" is taken to mean an impartial and wellinformed person, who judges all the relevant facts in an objective manner.

-35. Members of the House of Lords are required to complete a registration form and submit it to the Registrar of Lords' Interests within one month of taking their seat.
-Thereafter it is the responsibility of Members to keep their entry up-to-date by notifying changes in their registrable interests within one month of each change occurring.
+In the case of registration, this means the Member's parliamentary duties in general; in the case of declaration, his or her duties in respect of the particular matter under discussion. - 38.
+A "reasonable member of the public" is taken to mean an impartial and well-informed person, who judges all the relevant facts in an objective manner. - 39.
+Members of the House of Lords are required to complete a registration form and submit it to the Registrar of Lords' Interests within one month of taking their seat.
+Members returning to the House at the start of a Parliament having been on leave of absence at the end of the previous Parliament are required to register interests within one month of taking the oath in the new Parliament.
+It is the responsibility of Members to keep their entry up-to-date by notifying changes in their registrable interests within one month of each change occurring.
 Failure to do so breaches the Code of Conduct.
-Members are encouraged to correspond with the Registrar by email to keithb@parliament.uk.
+Members are encouraged to correspond with the Registrar by email: lordsregistrar@parliament.uk

+Sixth report from the Committee on Standards in Public Life, Reinforcing Standards: Review of the First Report of the Committee on Standards in Public Life, Cm 4557-I, January 2000, paragraph 7.10.
-36. Any Member having a registrable interest which has not at the time been registered shall not undertake any action, speech or proceeding of the House (save voting) to which the interest would be relevant until they have registered the interest.
-In cases where Members vote in a division where they have a relevant interest which they have yet to register, they must register the interest within 24 hours of the division.

-37. Members are responsible for making a full disclosure of their interests, and if they have relevant financial interests which do not fall clearly into one or other of the specific categories, they are nonetheless expected to register them, if necessary under category 9 (Miscellaneous financial interests).

-38. Any reference in this Guide to a spouse includes a Member's civil partner or cohabitee.
+- 40. Any Member having a registrable interest which has not been registered shall not undertake any action, speech or proceeding of the House (save voting) to which the interest would be relevant until they have registered the interest.
+In cases where Members vote in a division where they have a relevant interest which they have yet to register, they must register the interest within 24 hours of the division. - 41.
+Members are responsible for making a full disclosure of their interests, and if they have relevant financial interests which do not fall clearly into one or other of the specific categories, they are nonetheless expected to register them, if necessary under category 9 (Miscellaneous financial interests). - 42.
+Any reference in this Guide to a spouse includes a Member's civil partner or cohabitee.
 Registration of a spouse's interests is required in certain cases.
 However, registration of the interests of a relative or friend is not required.
-Members may, at their discretion, declare such interests where they consider them to be relevant to the particular matter in hand, but they are not generally relevant to a Member's parliamentary conduct as a whole and are thus excluded from the Register.
+Members may, at their discretion, declare such interests where they consider them to be relevant to the particular matter in hand, but they are not generally relevant to a Member's parliamentary conduct as a whole and are thus excluded from the Register. - 43.
+All interests stay on the Register for one year after the date on which the interest ceased.